 - The Pocket Lawyer for Filmmakers: A Legal Toolkit for Independent Producers by Thomas A. Crowell

 - The Independent Film Producer’s Survival Guide: A Business and Legal Sourcebook by Gunnar Erickson, Mark Halloran, and Harris Tulchin

 - Archival Storytelling: A Filmmaker’s Guide to Finding, Using, and Licensing Third-Party Visuals and Music by Sheila Curran Bernard and Kenn Rabin

 Releases are important because some film festivals, most funding bodies, and all broadcasters and distributors will require them as part of the chain of title, a series of documents that establish the producer’s right to put the components into their documentary.
 For locations, it’s important to know who actually owns the building or land you want to film on and also to find out who the current occupier is.
 For example, if you are filming in a rented house you should get permission from the landlord as well as the tenant who is renting the property.
 Sometimes you don’t need a location release, but you should make that decision with the advice of your attorney.
 A consultation now will cost far less than trying to clean up a mess in the future.

-Note: Book titles link to Amazon.com book pages and the referrals though this site help defray the hosting costs of this blog.
+Note: Minor revisions were made to this post on April 9, 2022.
+Book titles link to Amazon.com book pages and the referrals though this site help to defray the hosting costs.